DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

 - choose full time or part time, if both options are available for the course they chose
 - choose location, if the course they chose is only part time or only full time and the course has multiple locations
-- the check answers page, if the course they chose is only part time or only full time and the course only has one location
+- the check answers page, if the course they chose is only part time or only full time and has only one location

 #### Training provider